-Casting Wood in Resin has been a popular technique for the last hundred years.
-The technique involves the casting of a metal mold into a resin.
-This process is most commonly done with metals such as bronze and brass.
+Casting wood in resin has been a popular technique for a hundred years.
+In this technique, a metal mold is cast into a resin.
+This process is most commonly used with metals such as bronze and brass.
 However, the technique is also used to cast resins such as polyester and polyurethane.
-Using polyester and polyurethane resins with casting is called Polymer Casting and was first developed in the early 1980s.
-Polymer Casting is done by pouring molten resin into a casting iron mold.
+The use of polyester and polyurethane resins in casting is called polymer casting and was first developed in the early 1980s.
+Polymer casting involves pouring molten resin into a cast iron mold.

 Tools and materials

 - GE 100% Silicone Caulking

 - Grinding and polishing paste for glossy surfaces

 - High-Quality Wood Oil

 - Heat Gun